PhonologicalCorpusTools/CorpusTools/informativity.rst

 Note that these references will be migrated to the "references.rst" file when fully integrated.

 ..
 [CohenPriva2015] Cohen Priva, Uriel (2015).
 Informativity affects consonant duration and deletion rates.
 Laboratory Phonology, 6(2), 243–278.

 ..
 [CohenPrivaInPress] Cohen Priva, Uriel (in press).
 Informativity and the actuation of lenition.
-Language.  https://urielcpublic.s3.amazonaws.com/Informativity-and-the-actuation-of-lenition-accepted.pdf
+Language.
+Retrieved from   https://urielcpublic.s3.amazonaws.com/Informativity-and-the-actuation-of-lenition-accepted.pdf